kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 Here is the simplest example of a chat room (i.e. mediator) with users (i.e. colleagues) sending messages to each other.

-First of all, we have the mediator i.e. the chat room
+First, we have the mediator i.e. the chat room

 ```php
 interface ChatRoomMediator